min2ha/ukwa-site/content/target/45229/index.en.md

   "subject": "Brexit"
 }

-# Prime Minister's Office: PM's phone calls with PM Sipilä of Finland and PM Solberg of Norway: 31 August 2016

 Theresa May spoke with Prime Minister Sipilä and Prime Minister Solberg on the UK's relationship with the EU, and defence and security.